Rotational Inertia (College Board AP® Physics 1: Algebra-Based): Exam Questions

 Figure 1

 Two pulleys with different radii are attached to each other so that they rotate together about a horizontal axle through their common center.
 There is negligible friction in the axle.
 Object 1 has mass m subscript 0 and hangs from a light string wrapped around the larger pulley of radius 2 r subscript 0, while Object 2 has mass 1.5 m subscript 0 and hangs from another light string wrapped around the smaller pulley of radius r subscript 0, as shown in Figure 1.
-At time t space equals space 0, the pulleys are released from rest and the objects begin to accelerate.
+The rotational inertia of a pulley of mass M and radius R is I space equals space 1 half M R squared.
+The total mass of the two pulleys is M subscript P. The pulleys are made from the same material and can be modeled as cylinders of equal length.

 Did this page help you?